 The Role of Sleep in Health Disparities

-A good night’s sleep is a luxury for all of us, but according Dr. Carmela Alcántara’s research, it is even less attainable for minority populations, which in turn places them at greater risk for poor health.
+A good night’s sleep is a luxury for all of us, but according to Dr. Carmela Alcántara’s research, it is even less attainable for minority populations, which in turn places them at greater risk for poor health.

 With advances in sleep science, today’s wellness gurus are constantly preaching the benefits of a good night’s sleep.
 Even in New York City, which is known for being the city that never sleeps, sleep evangelist Arianna Huffington warns her fellow “sleepless overachievers” that the downside is severe burnout.